worksofliam/IBMiCmd/README.md

 ### Functionality

 * Command entry
-* System bindings (a group of system commands to submit on one job - primarily for compiling)
+* System bindings (a group of system commands to submit on one job - primarily for compiling) (Command Bindings)
-* Error listing for ILE compiles (read from the EVFEVENT file)
+* Error listing for ILE compiles (read from the EVFEVENT file) (Error Listing)
-* Ability to convert fixed-format definitions and calculations to free-format
+* Ability to convert fixed-format definitions and calculations to free-format.
+(Move the caret to the line you'd like to convert and press CTRL+F4)
-* Integrates with [Relic](https://github.com/OSSILE/RelicPackageManager) to submit project buikds.
+* Integrates with [Relic](https://github.com/OSSILE/RelicPackageManager) to submit project builds.
+More below.

 ### Prerequisites

 * For a list of source members or an IFS listing, a plugin named NppFTP is required.
 It is usually shipped with Notepad++, but if you don't have it: you can find it in the plugin manager within Notepad++.
 The connection you setup within NppFTP is seperate from the connection(s) you setup for IBMiCmd - make sure that both system connections and the same.
 When you have this plugin installed, you should configure a connection to the system you will develop on and also set the Transfer Mode to 'ASCII'.
 * C, C++ and COBOL highlighting is available in Notepad++ by default.
 To add free-format RPG highlighting, you will need to manually add the syntax highlighting which can be found [in this repository](https://github.com/WorksOfBarry/Notepad-RPG).
+* You can setup the Relic build settings in the Remote System Setup menu.
+The 'Relic Build' input box is for the directory with the build file, the 'Relic Output' input box is used for the library that the project will build into.

 ### Installation